Penpix of likely Argentina squad for World Cup finals

 Pablo Zabaleta (Manchester City).
 Age 29; 36 caps.
 Captained Argentina to their Under-20 World Cup victory in 2005 and has also skippered City.
 Helped Argentina win the Olympic soccer gold medal in 2008 and has won the Premier League, the FA Cup and League Cup trophies with City.

 Federico Fernandez (Napoli).
 Age 25; 24 caps.
-1.91-metre centre back who began his career at Estudiantes under Sabella.
+1.91-metre center back who began his career at Estudiantes under Sabella.
 Moved to Napoli in 2013 and spent last season on loan at Getafe in Spain.

 Marcos Rojo (Sporting Lisbon).
 Age 24; 20 caps.
 Another product of the Estudiantes youth scheme, he helped the club win their fourth South American Libertadores Cup and the Argentine league title in 2010 under Sabella.
 A tall player who has filled in as a central defender for Sporting, he arrived in Portugal via Spartak Moscow in 2012.